Sorry, you need to enable JavaScript to visit this website.

 4.4.
 Information System Backup

-All the District agencies must:
+All District agencies must:

 4.4.3.
 Conduct backups of information system documentation including security-related documentation on a monthly and annual basis, and/or when updates are required, consistent with recovery time and recovery point objectives.